-If you want to learn how to grow strawberries in rain gutters, then you’ve come to the right place.
-Growing strawberries in pots is easy, but it is more convenient when you can do so in space-saving rain gutter planters!
-Not to mention, the flavour of home-grown strawberries can never compare to store-bought strawberries.
+Fresh strawberries are one of If you want to learn how to grow strawberries in rain gutters, then you’ve come to the right place.
+Growing strawberries in pots are easy, but it is more convenient when you can do so in space-saving rain gutter planters!
+Not to mention, the flavor of home-grown strawberries can never compare to store-bought strawberries.

 Rain gutters can be mounted to the side of decks, or vertically to the side of your house or shed to create a “strawberry wall.”
 A rain gutter about 4 and a half feet long is enough to grow 3-4 strawberry plants, depending on plant size.

 These rain gutters not only keep pests away, but they make for much easier gardening!